 To find a wheelchair rugby club near you, click here.

-Podium Club is a new, innovative program designed to support the development of wheelchair rugby clubs across Canada.
+Podium Club is an innovative program designed to support the development of wheelchair rugby clubs across Canada.
 It uses a multi-tiered approach, based on Bronze, Silver, and Gold levels of support that are geared towards the elements we’ve identified in our Long-Term Athlete Development Model, which is published as Full Contact.

 Clubs that take advantage of the program will be rewarded for their planning and development strategies and will be funded according to their success in the targeted areas.
 The program aims to: